-Aboveground biomass was clipped and belowground pools were sampled with a soil core (0-5, 5-15 cm and in Xinghai additionally in 15-30 cm).
+Aboveground biomass was clipped and belowground pools were sampled with a soil core (0-5 cm, 5-15 cm and in Xinghai additionally in 15-30 cm).
 After drying and sieving (2 mm), two belowground pools were separated into soil and roots.
-As the only means of obtaining measurements of soil $CO_2$ efflux and its $\delta^{13}C$ in a remote location, the static alkali absorption method with installation of NaOH-traps was used (Lundegardh, 1921; Singh and Gupta, 1977; Hafner et al., 2012).
-Natural C abundance in the pools of plant-soil systems, including CO2 efflux, was sampled with a similar procedure on unlabelled spots.
-Total carbon and nitrogen content and $\delta^{13}\mathrm{C}$ of the samples were analysed with an Isotope-Ratio Mass Spectrometer.
-All details of the CO2 pulse labelling experiments were described in Hafner et al. (2012) and Ingrisch et al. (2014).
-2.4 Soil-vegetation-atmosphere transfer models significance of differences was analyzed by ANOVA at $\alpha = 0.05$ .
+As the only means of obtaining measurements of soil CO_2 efflux and its $\delta^{13}C$ in a remote location, the static alkali absorption method with installation of NaOH traps was used (Lundegardh, 1921; Singh and Gupta, 1977; Hafner et al., 2012).
+Natural 13C abundance in the pools of plant-soil systems, including CO2 efflux, was sampled with a similar procedure on unlabelled spots.
+Total carbon and nitrogen content and δ^{13} C of the samples were analysed with an Isotope-Ratio Mass Spectrometer.
+All details of the 13CO2 pulse labelling experiments were described in Hafner et al. (2012) and Ingrisch et al. (2014).
+All data from 13C labelling experiments are presented as means \pm standard errors.
+The significance of differences was analysed by ANOVA at $\alpha = 0.05$.